aweis89/ai-terminals.nvim/README.md

 ## 🤔 Motivation

-While many Neovim plugins offer deep integration with *specific* AI services or models, `ai-terminals.nvim` takes a different approach.
-It focuses on leveraging the power and flexibility of existing **command-line AI tools**.
-By providing a unified interface to manage and interact with these tools within Neovim terminals, it offers:
+Most Neovim AI plugins implement editor-specific functionality for modifying files and interacting with LLMs directly. `ai-terminals.nvim` takes a fundamentally different approach: it focuses on the generic features of pre-existing terminal CLI tools and integrates them into Neovim by creating a bridge to send data over.

-* **Flexibility:** Easily switch between or use multiple AI agents (Aider, Claude CLI, custom scripts, etc.) without needing separate plugins for each.
+Rather than reimplementing AI functionality within Neovim, this plugin leverages the robust ecosystems that already exist in terminal-based AI tools.
+It acts as a communication layer, providing:

-* **Future-Proofing:** As new CLI tools emerge, integrating them is often as simple as adding a new entry to your configuration.
+* **Universal CLI Integration:** Works with any terminal-based AI tool that accepts stdin input - from Aider and Claude CLI to custom scripts and future tools.
-* **Consistency:** Provides a consistent workflow (sending selections/diagnostics, diffing, reversing changes, creating prompts) across different tools.
+* **Data Bridge Architecture:** Creates a seamless bridge between your editor context (code selections, diagnostics, file paths) and terminal AI agents.
-* **Leverages Existing Tools:** Benefits from the features and updates of the underlying CLI tools themselves.
+* **Tool Agnostic:** Instead of locking you into specific AI services, it lets you use whatever CLI tools work best for your workflow.
-* **Stdin Integration:** CLI tools provide a straightforward API for sending input via `stdin`.
+* **Stdin as API:** Leverages the universal stdin interface that all CLI tools provide, making integration straightforward and reliable.
-* This plugin utilizes that capability by exposing functions like `send`, enabling a wide range of custom integrations.
-For example, when toggling any terminal from visual mode, the code will get added to the prompt with the file path.
-You can also send diagnostics or command outputs.
-The `send` function can also be used to create custom prompts or functions like pulling in Jira ticket details or reviewing PRs.
+* **Composable Functions:** Exposes core functions like `send`, `toggle`, and `send_diagnostics` that can be combined to create custom workflows - from sending Jira tickets to reviewing PRs to running tests and analyzing output.

 This plugin is ideal for users who prefer terminal-based AI interaction and want a single, configurable way to manage them within Neovim.